Thin Lizzy: Early years (1969–1972)

 In December 1969, Bell and Wrixon met by chance in a pub in Dublin and found that they shared similar ideas of forming a band, and decided to visit the Countdown Club where they saw Lynott and Downey perform with Orphanage.
 Lynott was not playing bass guitar at this time, but Bell was particularly impressed by Downey, and introduced himself to Lynott and Downey during a break.
 When Bell asked if they would consider forming a band together, Downey was initially sceptical, but both men were aware of Bell's musical reputation.
 They agreed that night on condition that Lynott play bass guitar as well as sing, and that the band would perform some of Lynott's compositions.
 Bell later said, "From there on in we were a band."
 Wrixon was also included as organist in the as yet unnamed band, making the initial line-up a quartet.
 The following week, Lynott visited Bell at his flat and played him recordings of some of his own songs.
 Bell was impressed: "They were so good.
 I knew right away I could put my guitar style into them."

-The band started to attract attention in the Irish music press almost immediately, as the band began rehearsals in January 1970.
+The band began to attract attention in the Irish music press almost immediately, as the band began rehearsals in January 1970.
 On 1 January, New Spotlight magazine announced that Bell and Wrixon were to be a part of a new band.
 By early February, the press had begun to question the delay in any public announcement of the "Bell-Lynott supergroup".
 The name Thin Lizzy was announced to the press on 18 February.
-The name came from a robot character in The Dandy called Tin Lizzie, which they adjusted to Thin Lizzy as a playful reference to the local Dublin accent, in which "thin" would be pronounced as "t'in".
+The name came from an idea by Bell about a robot character in The Dandy called Tin Lizzie, which they adjusted to Thin Lizzy as a playful reference to the local Dublin accent, in which "thin" would be pronounced as "t'in".
 For some of their early gigs, the band were mistakenly promoted as "Tin Lizzy" or "Tin Lizzie".
 The group's first gig was at a school hall in Cloghran, near Dublin Airport, in 1970, though sources vary on the date from 16 February, 19 February, and 20 February.